Cwantic/Documentation/Design/Elements/Matrix.md

 | <font color="red">ft.kips/in</font> | <font color="red">ft.kips/in</font> | <font color="red">ft.kips/in</font> | ft.kips/rad | ft.kips/rad | ft.kips/rad |

 {: .warning }
->ATTENTION : a warning will be raised if the matrix is not invertible but without blocking !
+>ATTENTION : a warning will be raised if the matrix is not invertible !

 >To know the UNIT of a property, just let the mouse over the cell.